themegrill/themegrill-demo-importer/readme.txt

 == Changelog ==
 = TBD =
+* Tweak  - Added compatibility with WordPress v5.5
 * Remove - `Reset wizard` feature to reset the site to fresh WordPress install.

 = 1.6.5 - 23-07-2020 =
 * Fix - Demo not importing completely in certain conditions.